ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

     As stated above, older radios like the QX7 and X9D(+) will require hardware mods and software tweaks, like the One Bit sampling mode, to work reliably at higher baud rates.
 We recommend not going higher than 400K on these radios.
 Set them higher at your own risk.

-    Newer EdgeTX radios can easily use higher baud rates without modification and we recommend using the maximum baud rate whenever you can.
+    F4-based EdgeTX radios will be limited to 3.75M Baud Rates for external modules.
+Newer H7-based EdgeTX radios can be set to 5.25M for external modules but we recommend using 3.75M if you don't know what MCU your radio is using.

 ??? question "My TX Module is not in this list! (click/tap to expand)"
     Don't be salty.
 That just means the maintainers are late with the updates.
 Newer TX modules being released are all ESP-based now.
-If your TX module has WiFi or Bluetooth Connectivity, then they are ESP-based, and thus, should be capable of 5.25M Baud Rate (depending on the handset).
+If your TX module has WiFi or Bluetooth Connectivity, then they are ESP-based, and thus, should be capable of 3.75M Baud Rate (depending on the handset).

 ### ADC Filter